9 Best Dual Coffee Maker Reviews: One Coffee Machine; Two Brew Methods.

 This particular model even offers you the option of choosing a glass or thermal carafe.
 But we’d rather opt for the thermal version every time.
 It keeps your coffee warm without the risk of burning it on a hot plate.
 And this is well worth the few extra bucks.
 Not to mention, it’s virtually indestructible.

-With the 49976 FlexBrew, you can brew either a 10-cup carafe or a single serving up to 10 ounces.
+With the 49976 FlexBrew, you can brew either a 10-cup carafe or a single serving up to 300 ml.
 Your single serving can be brewed using either ground coffee in the included filter basket, a K-Cup, or any other K-cup style pod.
 The drip tray is removable, so you can brew into a regular ceramic mug or tall travel mug.
 Like I said, this machine is known for flexibility.

 That extends to its programming as well.
 You can set it to brew on a timer using the Easy-Touch programming design.
 And you can choose between regular or bold strength coffee.